aquajs/aquajs-oracle/README.md

 * Create symlinks for libclntsh and libocci in the Instant Client directory (see INSTALL.md)
 * (Linux) Install libaio
 * Configure the dynamic library path on your platform to include $OCI_LIB_DIR (see INSTALL.md)
-* `npm install oracle` to get the latest from npmjs.org
+* `npm install aquajs-oracle` to get the latest from npmjs.org

 ### Default configuration settings